particle-iot/docs/src/content/tutorials/device-os/json.md

 hopefully make it easier to figure out what you did wrong.

 Flash the event generating firmware above to a test device.
 Click the **Enabled** button to start monitoring events.
-When a new event arrives, it will be decoded and displayed in the box below, showing any JSON syntax errors.
+Click on a row in the event list in the middle part to validate and display the decoded JSON in the bottom part.

 {{> sso }}
 {{> event-viewer-json height="200" json-height="300"}}